Punjab, India: Insurgency Era

 From 1981 to 1995 the state suffered a 14-year-long insurgency.
 Problems began due to disputes between Punjabi Sikhs and the central government of the Republic of India.
 Tensions escalated throughout the early 1980s and eventually culminated with Operation Blue Star in 1984; an Indian Army operation aimed at the dissident Sikh community of Punjab.
 Shortly thereafter, Indian Prime Minister Indira Gandhi was assassinated by two of her Sikh bodyguards.
 The decade that followed was noted for widespread inter-communal violence and accusations of genocide on the Sikh community by the Indian government.
+Tens of thousands of youths in Punjab went missing or were killed between 1981–94.
+The worst affected districts during the insurgency were the border districts of Gurdaspur, Amritsar, and Tarn Taran.